Vaccine rollout barrels on with health disparity in backseat

 The analysis shows 15 states and Washington, D.C., have the largest shares of vulnerable, low-income minorities.
 These worse-off populations make up more than 25% of the states’ total populations.
 Those states stand to gain the most from a distribution method that sets aside a 10% national reserve.

 A federal set-aside is not the only way to get vaccine to vulnerable neighborhoods.
-In their vaccination plans, 18 states have said they will use consider race and income as they map out vaccine distribution.
+In their vaccination plans, 18 states have said they will consider race and income as they map out vaccine distribution.

 Tennessee plans to reserve 10% of its vaccines for use in targeted areas with high scores on a measurement known as the social vulnerability index, which is based on census data that incorporates race, poverty, crowded housing and other factors.
 The index was developed by the Centers for Disease Control and Prevention to help identify communities that may need support in emergencies such as hurricanes.